 While the debate on whether it was a good investment continues, Madaraka Express is undoubtedly a game-changer for the country.
 It has become, perhaps, the most popular mode of transport for holidaymakers travelling to and from the port city of Mombasa and this is why.

 1. Cheaper and Faster

 A few years ago, it used to be if you could not afford a flight to Mombasa from Nairobi, you had to settle for the bus.
 While the former could get you there in about an hour, the latter took a mind-bending fifteen hours.
-Because most travellers could not afford the expensive flights, busses became the norm.
+Because most travellers could not afford the expensive flights, buses became the norm.
 Now an SGR trip takes a happy five hours!
 At between USD 10-30, depending on whether you are travelling first-class or economy class, it is way cheaper than a plane and much faster than a bus.